snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 incremental sample of size 2N is also a Latin Hypercube, with proper stratification and correlation.
 Statistics for each increment are reported separately at the end of the study.

+..
+   TODO (middle of above paragraph)
+   %The LHS package currently serves
+   %two purposes: (1) it can be used for uncertainty quantification by
+   %sampling over uncertain variables characterized by probability
+   %distributions, or (2) it can be used in a DACE mode in which any
+   %design and state variables are treated as having uniform distributions
+   %(see the \texttt{active all} view override in the Dakota Reference
+   %Manual~\cite{RefMan}).
+The LHS package historically came in two
+   %versions: ``old'' (circa 1980) and ``new'' (circa 1998), but presently
+   %only the latter is supported in Dakota, requiring a Fortran 90
+   %compiler.
+This ``new'' LHS is available under a separate GNU Lesser
+   %General Public License and is distributed with Dakota.

 **Reliability Methods**: This suite of methods includes both local and global reliability methods.
 Local methods include first- and